 Portfolio Manager/Sub-Investment Adviser

-The Dreyfus Corporation, the fund's investment adviser, has engaged Fayez Sarofim & Co.
-(Sarofim & Co.), to serve as the fund's sub-investment adviser.
-Sarofim & Co., subject to Dreyfus' supervision and approval, provides investment advisory assistance and research and the day-to-day management of the fund's investments.
+The fund's investment adviser is The Dreyfus Corporation (Dreyfus) and the fund's sub-investment adviser is Fayez Sarofim & Co.
+(Sarofim & Co.).
 The fund is managed by a team of portfolio managers employed by Sarofim & Co., consisting of Fayez Sarofim, Catherine Crain, Jeff Jacobe, Gentry Lee, Christopher Sarofim and Charles Sheedy.
 The team is supported by Sarofim & Co.'s Investment Committee, all the members of which are senior investment professionals at Sarofim & Co.
-Mr. Fayez Sarofim, Chief Executive Officer, Chairman of the Board and Chief Investment Officer, founded Sarofim & Co. in 1958 and has been a portfolio manager of the fund since its inception in July 1993.
+The team members hold the following positions at Sarofim & Co.
+Mr. Fayez Sarofim is Chief Executive Officer, Chairman of the Board and Chief Investment Officer, Ms. Crain is a Vice President, Mr. Jacobe is a Director of Investments and a Senior Vice President, Mr. Lee is the President, Mr. Christopher Sarofim is a Vice Chairman and Mr. Sheedy is a Senior Vice President.
+Messrs.
+Fayez Sarofim and Christopher Sarofim have been portfolio managers of the fund since July 1993 and April 1997, respectively.
+Mr. Sheedy and Ms. Crain have been portfolio managers of the fund since October 2000.
+Messrs.
+Lee and Jacobe have been portfolio managers of the fund since November 2010.

 Top Holdings 2